-As our processing site is mobile, we’re able to extract the cocoa fruit juice in the center of the communities, next to the cocoa farms.
+As our processing site is mobile, we’re able to extract the cocoa pulp in the center of the communities, next to the cocoa farms.
 That’s why we call it a Community Mobile Processing Unit.
 In short, the CMPU is the core of the innovative process.

 Through renewable energy, we can process cocoa fruits even in remote areas.
-Solar power also enables us to immediately cool the fresh juice to guarantee best quality.
+Solar power also enables us to immediately cool the fresh cocoa fruit products to guarantee best quality.
 This is the first step of our production chain, in the heart of the tropical rainforest.

-The Community Mobile Processing Unit (CMPU) allows us to press the cocoa fruit juice next to the plantation.
+The Community Mobile Processing Unit (CMPU) allows us to process the cocoa fruits next to the cocoa farms.